usgs/wdfn-blog/content/pivot.md

 | B    | 2020-01-05 |           3|        2|
 | B    | 2020-01-04 |           4|        1|

-The “long” version of this data frame will still have the “site” and “date” columns, but instead of “Phosphorus”, “Nitrate” (and potentially many many more…), it will now have “Chemical” and “Value”.
+The "long" version of this data frame will still have the "site" and "date" columns, but instead of "Phosphorus", "Nitrate" (and potentially many many more…), it will now have "Chemical" and "Value".
 To do this programatically, we can use the `pivot_longer` function in `tidyr`:

 ``` r
 library(tidyr)